Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 Pete Lake + Summit Chief Mountain

-I returned after a trip to Chimney Rock and Lemah Mountain last year.
-But I visited their northeast neighbors, Summit Chief Mountain and Little Big Chief Mountain, this time.
-These two were closer together and more manageable.
+I returned after a trip to Chimney Rock and Lemah Mountain that I had completed last year.
+But this time, I visited their impressive northeast neighbors, Summit Chief Mountain and Little Big Chief Mountain.
+These two rugged peaks were much closer together and proved to be far more manageable to climb.

-I also brought snow gear as I toyed with the idea of including Overcoat Peak.
-But after climbing my two goals, I decided to exit early.
-Then that prompted me to loop through the remote Waptus Lake in the valley I hadn’t visited.
+Additionally, I brought essential snow gear as I toyed with the idea of including Overcoat Peak on this trip.
+But after climbing my two primary goals, I decided it was best to exit early.
+That then prompted me to loop through the remote Waptus Lake in the beautiful valley below.

 First light on No Name Ridge